 - Timing: Many people are unaware there is a slow season for tattoo artists.
 In many tattoo shops, the winter months are the slowest.
 This can be an excellent time to work out a deal with a tattoo artist.

-- Pre-paying in installments: Ask the tattoo artist if they offer the option of full and instalment prepayment for a tattoo.
+- Pre-paying in instalments: Ask the tattoo artist if they offer the option of full and instalment prepayment for a tattoo.
 This can be helpful if you’re getting a large tattoo that costs a lot.

-- Flash designs: If you've been itching to get a tattoo but are unsure about the design, wait for your artist's flash designs.
-These usually come at fixed prices and are cheaper than customized ones.
+- Flash designs: If you’ve been itching to get a tattoo but are unsure about the design, wait for your artist’s flash designs.
+These usually come at fixed prices and are cheaper than customised ones.

 See also: How much does ear piercing cost?